Kingxukai/linux/Documentation/scheduler/sched-deadline.rst

  scheduled at SCHED_FIFO priority 10, executes for 20ms every 150ms.
 The test
  will run for a total of 5 seconds.

- Please refer to the rt-app documentation for the JSON schema and more examples.
+ Please refer to the woke rt-app documentation for the woke JSON schema and more examples.

  The second testing application is done using chrt which has support for SCHED_DEADLINE.